Windows OS Hub

 Microsoft Office rearm successful

-Please note that this license rearm method is only suitable for corporate versions of Office and Office 365 (Office 2016 vs Office 365: What’s the difference) licensed under the Volume Licensing (Standard, ProPlus and Enterprise editions).
-Accordingly, you won’t be able to reset the free trial time in retail editions (Home, Personal, University, etc.).
+Please note that this license rearm method is only suitable for corporate versions of Office 2019/2016 and Office 365 licensed under the Volume Licensing (Standard, ProPlus, and Enterprise editions).
+You can reset the free trial period in retail editions (Home, Personal, University, etc.) only once.
+More on this below.

-Thus, you rearm your Office 2016/365 copy and extend free trial to 30 days.
-You can run this command up to five (5) times on every 30 days of trial.
-Thus, you can extend the total time of using the Office 2016 trial version up to 180 days (6 * 30 days).
-You can check the current activation status and the number of days left for the grace period to end as follows.
+Thus, you rearm your Office copy and extend the free trial to 30 days.
+You can run this command up to three (3) times before the trial expires.
+Thus, you can extend the total time of using the Office 2019/2016/365 trial version up to 120 days (4 * 30 days).
+You can check the current Office activation status and the number of days remaining until the end of the grace period as follows.

 cd %SystemDrive%\Program Files (x86)\Microsoft Office\Office16